 classes-get-set

-are special types of methods within a class that are used to define accessors and mutators for properties.
+In JavaScript, get and set are special types of methods within a class that are used to define accessors and mutators for properties.
 Their primary purpose is to provide a way to get and set the values of private properties in a controlled manner.

 Getter (

-):- Purpose: The
+get):- Purpose: The

-syntax binds an object property to a function that will be called when that property is looked up.
+getsyntax binds an object property to a function that will be called when that property is looked up.
 It's used to return the internal property's value. - Usage: This is particularly useful when you want to perform some action on the data while retrieving it, such as formatting a date or returning a computed value.

 - Example: Imagine a class